Memo

 "clarity" still isn’t solved

+At scale, clarity breaks not at the analyst level, but at the firm level.
 If text-to-spreadsheet is solved, why are fund teams still spending hours reconciling models, fixing assumptions, and reviewing the same reports?

 The issue isn’t the sheet.